ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 It is impossible to detect earlier arithmetic underflow, other than with heuristics.
 By the time we get to the `work` function the damage has already been done.
+This is a common source of vulnerabilities and memory safety issues  [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).

 In the code below the programmer decided that the container passed to `work` should never contain more than `VERY_LARGE_NUMBER`, some constant defined somewhere, and any index argument larger than that is a sign that we had an underflow in the computation of that argument.

 ```cpp